ibm-cloud-docs/power-iaas/full-linux-sub.md

 ## Passing user-defined scripts
 {: #cloud-init-fls-private-cloud}

-When you select a Full Linux Subscription (FLS) boot image while provisioning a {{site.data.keyword.powerSys_notm}} instance, you get the option to pass in user data during first boot runtime.
+When you select a Full Linux Subscription (FLS) boot image while provisioning a {{site.data.keyword.powerSys_notm}} instance, you get the option to pass in user data during the first boot runtime.

 In the user data you can pass the custom content that allows you to customize the startup configuration for the specific instance.